How Reasoning Goes Awry

 - Anomalies of Language

-- What Berkeley called the mist and veil of words is a source of confusion that can impede reasoning.
+- What Berkeley called the mist and veil of words can be a source of confusion that impedes reasoning.

 - Artifices of Deception and Distraction